Arash-Seifi/SimpleIpManipulation/README.md

 I will try to add new ip manupulation functions later on with  packet sniffers/analyzers.

-make shure to install dependencies
+make sure to install dependencies

 To run the program:
 ```